typelevel/cats/_tut/freemonad.md

 #### 7. Use a pure compiler (optional)

-The previous examples used a effectful natural transformation.
+The previous examples used an effectful natural transformation.
 This works, but you might prefer folding your `Free` in a "purer" way.
 The [State](state.html) data structure can be used to keep track of the program state in an immutable map, avoiding mutation altogether.